ntamas/gfam/doc/source/running.rst

 remaining lines are indented by at least four spaces.
-The second line contains the name of the InterPro data source that was used to come up with the primary assignment in :ref:`step 2 of the pipeline <pipeline-step-preliminary>` (see more details later in :ref:`pipeline`).
-The third and the fourth lines contain the fraction of positions in the sequence that are covered by at least one domain; the third line takes into account novel domains (``NOVELxxxxx``), while the fourth line does not.
+The second line contains the name of the InterPro data source that was used to come up with the primary assignment in :ref:`step 2 of the pipeline <pipeline-step-preliminary>` (see more details later in :ref:`pipeline`), followed by the number of data sources used to construct the final assignment, and of course the data sources themselves.
+The fifth and sixth lines contain the fraction of positions in the sequence that are covered by at least one domain; the fifth line takes into account novel domains (``NOVELxxxxx``), while the sixth line does not.
 The remaining lines list the domains themselves along with the data source they came from and the stage in which they were selected.
 For more details about the stages, see :ref:`pipeline`.

 ``assigned_labels.txt``
 ^^^^^^^^^^^^^^^^^^^^^^^